 Similarly, studies by Edison Research and author Jay Baer have found that 53% of consumers expect a reply on review sites.
 The same studies also showed that businesses who answered complaints on review sites got a 16% boost in customer advocacy while those who ignored complaints actually suffered a 37% decline in advocacy.

 If you’re a business owner who hasn’t claimed their Yelp business page or hasn’t had time to respond to a backlog of reviews, it’s never too late to jump on the train!

 The efforts we mentioned to make your Yelp listing the best it can take a bit of time and consistency, but getting your Yelp business page on track can have huge benefits for your business overall.
-Not only do good reviews help increase revenue for your company, but it also helps turn customers into lifelong fans.
+Not only do good reviews help increase revenue for your company, but it also helps turn customers into lifelong fans

-The Scorpion System For Yelp Reviews
+The Scorpion System For Yelp And Other Review Management

 It is difficult to run a small business and to find the right partners you can trust to save you time and help you grow with Yelp reviews.
 Managing all of the happy customers and potentially unhappy customer is also a lot of management.

 Scorpion provides the technology team to help with your review management.
 We can help you manage your Google customer reviews or Yelp customer reviews to help increase your customer satisfaction and turn that negative review into a positive review.